A complete guide to visiting La Cazuela, an awesome freshwater waterfall near Guatapé, Colombia.

-There’s a nice undercover restaurant at this waterfall with a bar-table around the edge facing the Guadapé waterfall.
-This is a great place to grab a beer or quick snack after your swim.
+There's a nice undercover restaurant at this waterfall with a bar table around the edge facing the Guadapé waterfall.
+This is a great place to grab a beer or a quick snack after your swim.

 Along the edge, you'll find a rocky outcrop which makes for a fun little cliff jump spot (on the left).
 As always, remember to do a depth check.
 I checked the entire area before jumping and would say it's at least 3 meters deep.

 Apparently, there's another Guadapé waterfall on this watercourse, just a few hundred meters downstream.
 This is called Cascada La Isleta.
 Unfortunately, we couldn't find it.
 But if you do, let me know in the comments!

 Prefer to stay a night or two in this colorful little town?
 Below are my three best picks for the best Guatapé hotels and hostels.
 For more options, don't miss this up-to-date accommodation guide on where to stay in Guatapé.

 - Lake View Hostel- Budget pick.
 An awesome hostel that is very close to town, offers private rooms, with an excellent Thai restaurant above!